 The Palace of San Telmo is a unique, baroque-style building in the heart of Sevilla.
 You can’t resist stopping outside for its red walls and richly decorated facade.
 The portal itself is a work of art that took three generations (in 70 years) to complete.

 The sculptures on either side of the balcony stand for the Arts and Sciences.
-The topmost statue under the arch is San Telmo accompanied by two Saints on his sides.
+San Telmo is the topmost statue under the arch, accompanied by two Saints on his sides.

 WHERE TO STAY IN SEVILLA

 I stayed at Oasis Backpackers Palace Hostel, one of the best hostels I’ve ever been to.
 It’s a fun hostel with a rooftop overlooking part of the city – and a jacuzzi!
 The rooms are clean, the beds are comfortable, and the staff is extra friendly, too.
 Read my review here.